Settings / Anchor Monitor

 - The advanced features for tracking the location of your anchor are intended to improve the accuracy of information available to help determine if the anchor is dragging.
 There are still many sources of error.

 - Set the Scope Radius according to how much chain/rode you have let out.
-As discussed above, this value is really your horizontal swing radius and should be somewhat lower to account for the depth in which you are anchoring.
+As discussed above, this value is really the horizontal swing radius and should be somewhat lower to account for the depth in which you are anchoring.

 - If necessary, adjust the Alarm Length to indicate the additional distance beyond the Scope Radius should cause an alarm to be triggered.
 This amount can be used to account for inaccuracies in the Scope Radius, GPS, and other factors.
 If you find you are getting "false alarms," you may want to increase the Alarm Length.
 In many cases, this value can remain the same between uses.